 Program completers understand and demonstrate the capability to build, maintain, and evaluate a coherent system of academic and social supports, discipline, services, extracurricular activities, and accommodations to meet the full range of needs of each student.
 Element 1.4 (IMPROVEMENT)

-Program completers understand and demonstrate the capability to engage staff and the school community to develop, implement, and evaluate a continuous, responsive, sustainable, databased school improvement process to achieve the school's mission.
+Program completers understand and demonstrate the capability to engage staff and school community to develop, implement and evaluate a continuous, responsive, sustainable, data-based school improvement process to achieve the mission of the school.